-We cannot yet draw conclusions about the effects of the political instability in Brazil on its relationship with Russia following the impeachment of Rousseff and during Temer's tenure.
-Nor can we gauge the gnawing influence of Brazilian corruption at the highest levels on the one side or continuing influence of broad sanctions imposed on Russia due to its actions on the Crimean Peninsula.
-One result of the latter concern is that the sanctions on Russia, mainly applied by the United States and Europe, are placing a great deal of stress on relevant Russian business deals affecting Brazil.
-As a consequence, "both [countries] are dealing with a serious political crisis, and corruption is endemic in the system; ... inflation is coming down in both countries, and so are interest rates."
+We cannot yet draw conclusions about the effects of the political instability in Brazil on its relationship with Russia following the dismissal of Rousseff and during the mandate of Temer.
+Nor can we gauge the gnawing influence of Brazilian corruption at the highest levels on the one side or continuing influence of broad sanctions imposed on Russia due to its actions on the Crimean Peninsula.51 One result of the latter concern is that the sanctions on Russia, mainly applied by the United States and Europe, are placing a great deal of stress on relevant Russian business deals affecting Brazil.
+As a consequence, "both countries are dealing with a serious political crisis, and corruption is endemic in the system; ... inflation is coming down in both countries, and so are interest rates."52